-d updates in the same JVM.
-Also used whe property is undefined or empty. jms: JM backend.
-Index updates are send to a JM queue to be processed by an indexing m See JMS backend configuration for addit configuration options and JMS Master/S back end for a more detailed description setup. jgroupsMaster, jgroupsSlave jgroups: Backend using JGroups as S Saster. ional lave of this
+hibernate.search. <indexname>.worker.backend</indexname> local: The default backend which runs index updates in the same JVM.
+Also used when the property is undefined or empty. jms: JMS backend.
+Index updates are send to a JMS queue to be processed by an indexing master.
+See JMS backend configuration for additional configuration options and JMS Master/Slave back end for a more detailed description of this setup. jgroupsMaster, jgroupsSlave or jgroups: Backend using JGroups as communication layer.
+See JGroups Master/Slave back end for a more detailed description of this setup. blackhole: Mainly a test/developer setting which ignores all indexing work You can also specify the fully qualified name of a class implementing BackendQueueProcessor.
+This way you can implement your own communication layer: the queue processors will receive all index works to be sent to index managers.
+Please note that instances of BackendQueueProcessor will only be created as soon as index managers are created, and those may be created lazily (for instance when the indexes are using dynamic sharding).
+If you want to initialize some resources eagerly, you can instead specify the fully qualified name of a class implementing Backend.
+This class which will be instantiated and initialized on startup, and will then be asked to produce BackendQueueProcessor instances as needed.

-backend.
-Index updates are send to a JM queue to be processed by an indexing m See JMS backend configuration for addit configuration options and JMS Master/S back end for a more detailed description setup. jgroupsMaster, jgroupsSlave S aster. ional lave of this

-queue to be processed by an indexing m See JMS backend configuration for addit configuration options and JMS Master/S back end for a more detailed description setup. jgroupsMaster, jgroupsSlave aster. ional lave of this

-See JMS backend configuration for addit configuration options and JMS Master/S back end for a more detailed description setup. jgroupsMaster, jgroupsSlave ional lave of this

-configuration options and JMS Master/S back end for a more detailed description setup. jgroupsMaster, jgroupsSlave lave of this

-back end for a more detailed description setup.jgroupsMaster,jgroupsSlave of this

-setup.jgroupsMaster,jgroupsSlave

-or

-jgroups: Backend using JGroups as

-communication layer.
-See JGroups

-Master/Slave back end for a more detail

-description of this setup. blackhole: M ainly a

-test/developer setting which ignores all

-indexing work You can also specify the f llly

-qualified name of a class implementing

-BackendQueueProcessor.
-This way yo

-implement your own communication lay queue processors will receive all index w

-to be sent to index managers.
-Please not

-instances of BackendQueueProcessor

-only be created as soon as index manage

-created, and those may be created lazily

-instance when the indexes are using dyn

-sharding).
-If you want to initialize some •

-resources eagerly, you can instead speci fy the

-fully qualified name of a class implement

-Backend.
-This class which will be instant -

-and initialized on startup, and will then b е

-asked to produce BackendQueueProce ssor

-instances as needed.